 We liked its easy-to-read LED display for mileage, battery power, and speed, and its relatively lightweight and foldability made it easy to carry and put in a car trunk for trips.
 Its non-pneumatic, airless tires provide pop-proof safety, but they’re not suitable for rougher roads and streets.
 Still, it’s a good value for a very modern, full-featured electric scooter with plenty of power for hilly areas and medium commutes.
-For local commutes within town, you will also love the folding mobility scooter.
+For local commutes within the town, you will also love the folding mobility scooter.

 Award: BEST ON A BUDGET

-WHY WE LIKE IT: An alloy steel frame, off-road tires, and a high-torque motor made for hill climbing on rough terrain with a lightweight, portable, easy to learn design.
+WHY WE LIKE IT: An alloy steel frame, off-road tires, and a high-torque motor made for hill climbing on rough terrain with a lightweight, portable, easy-to-learn design.

 The Razor RX200 is a 200w offroad electric scooter with a super-quiet single chain-driven motor.
 It features a top speed of 12mph and up to 40 minutes of continuous riding per battery charge.
 The low top speed makes it a great worry-free choice for parents to give kids who still want enough horsepower for most offroading, but it may not be enough for more serious offroad riders.
-If you’re looking for the best kids scooter it’s definitely worth taking a look at.
+If you’re looking for the best kid’s scooter, it’s definitely worth taking a look at.

-Though the 152lb weight limit is a good match for smaller and younger riders, for many average-sized and larger adults it won’t be sufficient.
+Though the 152lb weight limit is a good match for smaller and younger riders, for many average-sized and larger adults, it won’t be sufficient.
 But its very modest price point, balanced weight and center of gravity, large-grip offroad tires, steel alloy frame and wheels, and fun, vintage-style twist-grip throttle means it’s a great economical choice that still packs enough power to take modest offroad terrains with ease.
 Another powerful machine is the best electric scooter for heavy adults that packs a 500w engine.